tony-aw/tinycodet/README.md

   Adjusted the documentation accordingly.
 Asked some people to start testing the R package, as it is nearing it’s final form before getting out of the experimental life cycle.
+- 27 June 2023: Fixed a bug in the `lib.loc` argument of the `import_`
+  functions.
+Fixed a small bug in an internal function.
+Added the `base` and `recom` arguments to the `pkgs_get_deps()` function.
+Clarified the documentation a bit.
+Fixed some spelling errors.
+Extended the example in the “import” section of the Read-Me.
+The Read-Me now has section numbers.

 FUTURE PLANS: